lucashald/skill-check/README.md

 - Some models may be more compliant than others with outcome instructions
 - Try adding a note in your system prompt: "Follow [System:] instructions exactly"

+### Challenge detection not working
+- Check browser console (F12) for `[Skill Check] Active challenges:` logs
+- Verify "Auto-Detect Challenges" is enabled in settings
+- Increase "Context Messages to Scan" if challenges are in older messages
+- Check that your action message contains both an action verb AND the challenge noun
+- Look for exclusion patterns that might be blocking detection

+### Inventory not tracking
+- Inventory tracking requires strict patterns: "X added to inventory" or "add X to inventory"
+- AI must use this exact phrasing for detection to work
+- You can manually add items using the settings panel
+- Check console for `[Skill Check] Inventory added:` logs

+### Level not updating
+- AI must use phrases like "you reach level X" or "you've leveled up to level X"
+- You can manually edit your level in the settings panel
+- Check console for `[Skill Check] Level-up detected:` logs

 ### Settings not saving
 - Settings auto-save when changed
 - Check browser console for errors
 - Ensure SillyTavern has write permissions for `settings.json`
 - Try changing a setting and refreshing - if it reverts, there's a save issue

+### False positives with challenge detection
+- Use exclusion patterns in your compendium entries
+- Set `require_modifier: true` for challenges that need context (like locks)
+- Check the console logs to see what's being detected
+- Adjust the action_verbs list to be more specific
+- Remember: Phase 2 requires BOTH an action verb AND noun match to trigger

 ### Getting detailed debug info